-FAMR 230 HUMAN DEVELOPMENT (3)
+FAMR 230 HUMAN DEVELOPMENT (3) (DS)

-Prerequisite: ENG 22/60 or ESL 23, OR Placement in ENG 100 Concepts, issues, and theories of human growth and of development from conception to death and a systems approach to inquiry into factors affecting growth and development.
+Prerequisite: Placement in ENG 100 Concepts, issues, and theories of human growth and of development from conception to death and a systems approach to inquiry into factors affecting growth and development.
 (3 hrs. lect. per week)

-FAMR 244 AGING (3)
+FAMR 244 Aging (3)

-Prerequisite: ENG 22/60 or ESL 23, OR Placement in ENG 100 Basic course in the study of developmental process and problems of aging.
+Prerequisite: Placement in ENG 100 Basic course in the study of developmental process and problems of aging.
 Students will be guided to look at aging from a systems approach.
 Sociological, biological, and cognitive development of the aging individual will be discussed.
 (3 hrs. lect. per week)